Interpretable Bilingual Multimodal Large Language Model for Diverse Biomedical Tasks: Region-Centric Dataset Construction

 \textbf{Report Refinement.} Our objective is to decompose raw report data into fine-grained descriptions for each organ mentioned in medical scans.
 We observe that the open-source InternLM model~\citep{cai2024internlm2} demonstrates impressive textual comprehension ability for Chinese medical reports.
 To better leverage the LLM's information extraction ability, we first implement a rule-based strategy to summarize a coarse overview of all the organs referred in the report.
 Subsequently, we employed InternLM to segment each report into detailed descriptions given the organ list as the prompt.

-\textbf{Structure Detection.} The existing chest x-ray medical report dataset, MIMIC-CXR, has been labeled with bounding box coordinates of 29 anatomical locations by Chest ImaGenome~\citep{wu2021chest}, from which we select 12 standardized ones in chest.
-We combine the selected bounding boxes with the corresponding description in the segmented reports to form the region-grounded reports for chest X-ray scans.
+\textbf{Structure Detection.} For the MIMIC-CXR dataset, which has been labeled with bounding box coordinates of 29 anatomical locations by Chest ImaGenome~\citep{wu2021chest}, we select 12 standardized ones in chest.
+Then, we combine the selected bounding boxes with the corresponding description in the segmented reports to form the region-grounded reports for chest X-ray scans.
 Overall, 220K grounded reports are constructed from the MIMIC-CXR dataset.
-In our in-house dataset, certain scans are manually labeled with the lesion area, such as brain tumor, lung cancer, and other abnormalities.
-For these scans, 6,881 grounded reports specifically for abnormalities are acquired based on the manual annotations.
+For our in-house dataset, certain scans are manually labeled with the lesion area, such as brain tumor, lung cancer, and other abnormalities.
 Nevertheless, the region labels of anatomical structures are still in demand.
 To automatically locate the observed organs within the medical scan, we first finetune an MLLM based on the Region-Text dataset, which contains scans of the same modalites and organs as our collected data.
 Then, we input the collected images into the finetuned MLLM, prompted with the organs covered in the reports, in order to acquire the corresponding bounding boxes.
 Subsequently, we match the annotated abnormality coordinates with descriptions for the lesion part and the detected organ regions with corresponding parts in the segmented report.

-By combining the generated region with the relevant fine-grained description, we formulated approximately 11K data items for organ-level grounded reports.
+{\textbf{Human Validation.} To evaluate the quality of the automatically annotated part of our dataset and present a quantitative assessment, we randomly select 50 samples and asked 2 experts to create manual labels for comparison.
+For Report Refinement, the sentence-level accuracy is 93.33\%.
+For Structure Detection, the accuracy of generated bounding boxes achieves 72\% compared with the human annotations.
+We also conducted a visual evaluation and found that although most bounding boxes are slightly larger, they can still encompass the target region.
+This is sufficient for our approach since we only require a localization rather than a tight and accurate bounding box.}